 How to manage Auto-Join Hotspot

-1) Open the Settings app on your iPhone or iPad with the iOS 13.0 software or later or an iPad with the iPadOS update.
+1) Open the Settings app on your iPhone or iPad.
 On your Mac, click the System Preferences icon in the Dock or choose the System Preferences option from the Apple menu in the Finder.

-- Off: Stop this device from automatically discovering and joining nearby Personal Hotspots if no Wi-Fi network is available.
+- Never: Stop this device from automatically discovering and joining nearby Personal Hotspots if no Wi-Fi network is available.

 - Ask to Join: Allow this device to automatically discover nearby Personal Hotspots when Wi-Fi is unavailable.
 You’ll be asked before a hotspot is joined.

-- Automatic: Use this option to have this device automatically discover and connect to a nearby Personal Hotspo when no Wi-Fi networks are available.
+- Automatic: Use this option to have this device automatically discover and connect to a nearby Personal Hotspot when no Wi-Fi networks are available.

-Disable the Auto-Join Hotspot option if you’d like to stop automatic connections to nearby Personal Hotspots and avoid excess cellular data usage when a known Wi-Fi network isn’t found.
+Disable the Automatically join this network option if you’d like to stop automatic connections to nearby Personal Hotspots and avoid excess cellular data usage when a known Wi-Fi network isn’t found.